bydakid/Got2Go_website/README.md

-# Got2Go
+# Lungti
 ## Food Waste / Car Sharing Website

-Got2Go is a fictional website project aimed at showcasing cutting-edge design and aesthetics while addressing the themes of food waste reduction and car sharing.
+Lungti is a fictional website project aimed at showcasing cutting-edge design and aesthetics while addressing the themes of food waste reduction and car sharing.
 This project serves as an example for creating visually appealing websites with a focus on user experience and interface design.

 ## About
-###Design Showcase
+### Design Showcase
-Got2Go is a conceptual website focusing on presenting a sleek and modern design.
+Lungti is a conceptual website focusing on presenting a sleek and modern design.
 It aims to demonstrate how user interfaces can be visually captivating while still conveying important messages about sustainability and community engagement.

 ### Theme Inspiration
 This project draws inspiration from the ideas of reducing food waste and promoting car sharing, using these themes as a backdrop to showcase an aesthetically pleasing website design.